orcfax/docs/docs/orcfax-solution/solution-overview.md

 The Orcfax Team’s world class experience with information management technologies and expertise in other related fields has informed solution development at every stage.
-Orcfax is developing an oracle solution which we believe will be the most comprehensive solution to the oracle problem.
-This will be in part because it has been designed to be a standards-compliant recordkeeping system that integrates on-chain publication with decentralized data collection, validation, and archiving processes.
+Orcfax is developing the most comprehensive solution to the oracle problem.
+This is, at least in part, because Orcfax has been designed as a standards-compliant recordkeeping system that integrates on-chain publication with decentralized data collection, validation, and archival processes.

 The Orcfax system requirements were meticulously derived from the extensive analysis and review of blockchain, information technology, and legal standards